Davekibh/Hikers-Watch-app/README.md

 # Hikers-Watch-app

-Get your Altitude and Longitude of your currrent location.
+Get your  and Longitude of your currrent location.

 Google Maps API is necessary!